roboconf/roboconf.github.io/en/user-guide/installing-everything-with-scripts.md

 ---
-title: "Installing Everything"
+title: "Installing Everything with Scripts"
 layout: page
 cat: "ug-snapshot"
-id: "installing-everything"
+id: "installing-everything-with-scripts"
 menus: [ "users", "user-guide" ]
 ---

+> Roboconf has now Debian packages to ease installation.
+> RPM packages are also planned.
+Scripts still exist and remain available for who might need them.

-The other pages explain all the manual steps to install and configure the various Roboconf parts.
+Other pages explain all the manual steps to install and configure the various Roboconf parts.
 This is fine when you do it once.
 But it can quickly become tedious when you do it several times.

 This is why the [system installers](https://github.com/roboconf/roboconf-system-installers) were created.
 This project groups solutions to ease the installation of Roboconf.
-The most mature solution consists in Linux scripts.
+One of them consists in Linux scripts.
 Provided you can create machines on your target infrastructure, they will connect to them in SSH, upload and/or download the required artifacts and configure them.
 This includes RabbitMQ, the Roboconf agent (to create a virtual image) and the DM.